You have a terrible headache. How do you know if it's something serious? Some of the symptoms of a migraine can be very much like those of a stroke.

 It's possible to have a stroke while you're having a migraine, but that doesn't mean the migraine caused the stroke.
 A stroke can trigger migraine symptoms, including the aura.

-Certain medications for migraines, including ergot alkaloids and triptans, can narrow your arteries.
+Certain medications for migraine headaches, including ergot alkaloids and triptans, can narrow your arteries.
 If you've had a stroke, you shouldn't take those.

-In general, medicines and lifestyle changes (like quitting smoking) that lower your risk of a stroke may also keep you from having migraines.
+In general, medicines and lifestyle changes (like quitting smoking) that lower your risk of a stroke may also keep you from having migraine.